linux-china/zawk/info/stdlib.md

 ### index(haystack, needle)/last_index()

-* `index()`: the first index within haystack in which the string needle occurs, 0 if needle does not appear.
+* `index(text, 's')`: the first index within haystack in which the string needle occurs, 0 if needle does not appear.
-* `last_index()`: the last index within haystack in which the string needle occurs, 0 if needle does not appear.
+* `last_index(text,'s')`: the last index within haystack in which the string needle occurs, 0 if needle does not appear.

 ### split(text, arr[, fs])